-Comprehensive eye exams: What to expect
+Comprehensive eye exam: What to expect at your eye examination

 Opticians use a wide variety of tests and procedures to examine your eyes.
 These tests range from simple ones, like having you read an eye chart, to complex tests, such as using a high-powered lens to visualise the tiny structures inside of your eyes.